EarthBound Beginnings: Plot

 The party is warped back to Holy Loly Mountain.
 The large rocks that had blocked the entrance to the mountain's peak were cleared by Maria's consciousness.
 There, the party encounters the mother ship that the fully-grown Gyiyg is on.
 The alien expresses his gratitude to Ninten's family for Maria having raising him, but explains that George had stolen information about his species' PSI abilities that could have been used to betray them, proceeding to accuse Ninten of interfering with their plans.
 Gyiyg offers to save Ninten alone if he boards the mother ship.
 The party then begins to sing Maria's lullaby while Gyiyg tries to quiet them through his attacks.
 They persist and finish the song, causing Gyiyg to be emotionally overwhelmed at the memory of Maria's motherly love.
-Gyiyg swears they will meet again and flies off in the mother ship; an epilogue showing what happened to all of the characters post-journey and a follow-up credits sequence.
-The player's name also appears in these credits, thanking them for playing.
-In the Japanese version, the party simply faces the screen as the credits roll behind them.
+Gyiyg swears they will meet again and flies off in the mother ship.
 (Note: Later releases feature an extended ending, where human prisoners found earlier on Holy Loly Mountain are set free, including Ana's mother; Teddy recovers from his injuries and becomes a singer; Lloyd is treated like a hero among his classmates; and Ana is shown receiving a letter from Ninten.
 Ninten goes to bed as the cast of characters appear at the bottom of the screen before the credits.
 Afterward, Ninten's father tries to call his son to tell him of a new crisis occurring.
 The epilogue shown in the American version of the game was intended to be in the Japanese version as well but was not included due to time constraints.
 It would later be reimplemented in MOTHER 1+2.)